ShovitDutta/Cosmic.ts/README.md

 ## Project Overview 🚀

-Cosmic.ts is a robust, TypeScript-first monorepo framework meticulously engineered to streamline the development and management of multiple Next.js applications within a single, cohesive repository.
+Cosmos.ts is a robust, TypeScript-first monorepo framework meticulously engineered to streamline the development and management of multiple Next.js applications within a single, cohesive repository.
 **It serves as a production-grade boilerplate, designed to be cloned and adapted to your specific project needs.** It's built for scalability and maintainability, making it ideal for complex web applications, micro-frontends, or projects requiring distinct, yet interconnected, services.
 By leveraging [TurboRepo](https://turborepo.org/) for efficient monorepo management and
-[Drizzle ORM](https://orm.drizzle.team/) with SQLite for type-safe database operations, Cosmic.ts provides a structured environment that promotes code reusability, simplifies dependency management, and enhances developer collaboration.
+[Drizzle ORM](https://orm.drizzle.team/) with SQLite for type-safe database operations, Cosmos.ts provides a structured environment that promotes code reusability, simplifies dependency management, and enhances developer collaboration.
 The framework introduces a unique "cluster" concept, allowing developers to logically group and manage related projects, fostering a modular and organized codebase.